bonitasoft/bonita-doc/md/customize-application-layouts.md

-# Customize the resources layouts
+# Customize the application layouts

 ::: info
 **Note:** For Enterprise, Performance, Efficiency, and Teamwork editions only.